Seniors Real Estate Information Center!

 - National Stroke Association 1-800- 787-6537

-For further information, call the Senior Info-Line at:
+- For further information, call the Senior Info-Line at: San Joaquin Area Agency on Aging, (209) 468-2202

-for seniors, the Assisted Living Federation of America (ALFA) http://alfa.org
+The Assisted Living Federation of America

 With more than 1,500 pages of content, this site features additional information on home care services, senior housing, financial planning & legal services for seniors, senior health and much more.
+They've employed a full-time staff of writers dedicated to researching and writing about senior care and all of the related topics.
+In addition, Their Advisory Board, consists of various members currently working in the field, and have personally reviewed, edited, and approved all of the information on the site.

 To further assist their users, they've created a very comprehensive directory of senior care providers across the country.
 Users can search for providers in their local area, compare them side by side, and even read reviews from previous customers, before deciding who they wish to contact for a consultation.